metagenomics/metagenomics-tk/docs/tutorials/tutorial1/bin_quality.md

 CheckM 1 and 2 provide a set of tools to assess the quality of genomes recovered from isolates, single cells, or metagenomes.
-While the first version relies on collocated sets of genes that are ubiquitous and single-copy within a phylogenetic lineage, the second version uses a machine learning based approach that was trained on all available genomic information such as multi-copy genes, biological pathways and modules.
+While the first version relies on collocated sets of genes that are ubiquitous and single-copy within a phylogenetic lineage, the second version uses a machine-learning-based approach that was trained on all available genomic information such as multi-copy genes, biological pathways and modules.
 Both versions are supported by the Metagenomics-Toolkit and we will use the second version for this part of the tutorial.